obvonage/deved-platform/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 Rails.application.routes.draw do
   get '/', to: 'watch_party#home'
-  get '/party', to: 'watch_party#party' post 'login', to: 'watch_party#login' end
+  get '/party', to: 'watch_party#party' post '/login', to: 'watch_party#login' end
 ```
 ````

 ### Creating The Controller

-With Rails "Convention over Configuration" we already know what actions we'll need for our controller, the same as the routes!
+With Rails "Convention over Configuration" we already know which actions we'll need for our controller, the same as the routes!

 From the command line generate the WatchParty controller with home, login, and party actions.